braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/time_based_campaign.md

 ---
 # Time-based functionalities for campaigns

 > This reference article covers time-based functionalities for campaigns to assist with strategies, troubleshooting, and to answer common questions.
+You can also check out our [Campaign Setup](https://lab.braze.com/campaign-setup-delivery-targeting-conversions) LAB course for more on campaign delivery.

 ## Scheduled delivery